Jafar al-Hakim

 Ayatollah Sayyid Jafar al-Tabatabaei al-Hakim (جعفر الطباطبائي الحكيم; born 1965) is an Iraqi high-ranking Shiite jurist in the city of Najaf.

 He is a lecturer, speaking on issues of religion and contemporary thought.
 He has participated in many seminars and conferences, both on the local and international level, and has supervised weekly symposia for long periods outside of Iraq, and in Baghdad and Najaf.

 He is currently a teacher of advanced religious studies in the seminaries of Najaf, and namely Dar al-Ilm.

 Early life

 Al-Hakim was born in Najaf, the son of Ayatollah Abdul al-Sahib al-Hakim, the son of late grand Ayatollah Muhsin al-Hakim.
 His mother is the daughter of Iraqi scholar and statesman, Muhammad Bahr al-Uloom.
 Besides his studies in secular schools, he joined the Islamic Seminary at an early age in 1977.

 Sayyid Jafar al-Hakim is brother to Sayyid Ali al-Hakim.

-Under the Ba'th regime
+Under the Ba'ath regime

 He continued his studies while imprisoned by Saddam Ba'ath party for more than nine years.
 The studies, at that period of time, were under the supervision of a number of Shiite scholars and jurists who were in prison with him.

 On February 13, 1991, through a daring attempt, he managed to escape from the prison of Saddam, following the Gulf War air strikes on Iraq, and joined the Islamic seminary in another country.